I gave all my boys pyjamas for Christmas last year. Unfortunately, they all shrunk and now the pyjama bottoms only reach mid-shin.

 - Lay the item out on another large dry bath towel.

 - Begin gently stretching the item on all sides until you reach the desired size.
 Be careful not to overstretch the item, especially if the garment is made from wool or polyester.

 I was actually pretty amazed that I managed to stretch the leg of these pyjamas a full four inches!

 Pin the edges of the garment to the towel or put a heavy item on it.
-I find some tinned food cans do a great job.
+I used some tinned food cans.
 This stops the garment from shrinking back as it dries.

 Here is my son wearing the unshrunk pyjama bottoms.
 He was very pleased that they now fit properly!

 How to unshrink linen and cotton